 - 10: Electric brake signal

 Why are Trailer Vision 12-pin plugs better than the more popular brands?

 Simple, the stainless screws and ferrules used in this product are superior to brass ferrules and screws.
 Brass screws break easily when screwed in hard for a good connection.

 A good tip is to spray corroded terminals with WD40.
 As a result, connections come back to life and become electrically conductive again.

 However, this fix is short-lived and only provides a temporary solution.
-The best answer is to buy a quality set of trailer LED plug and sockets.
+Consequently, the best answer is to buy a quality set of trailer LED plugs and sockets.

 Problems associated with trailer plugs